 categoryfrom the dropdown list.
 The chart will show CPU utilization of user tasks grouped by operation type, or category.

-So, while the CPU utilization by priority metric in the preceding section helped determine whether a user or system task caused an increase in CPU resource usage, with the CPU utilization by operation type metric we can dig deeper and find out the type of user-initiated operation behind this rise in CPU usage.
+While the CPU utilization by priority metric in the preceding section helped determine whether a user or system task caused an increase in CPU resource usage, with the CPU utilization by operation type metric you can dig deeper and find out the type of user-initiated operation behind this rise in CPU usage.

-To determine what specific user request is responsible for the spike in CPU utilization in the executesql_select_readonly operation type graph we saw in Figure 2, we'll use the built-in introspection statistics tables to gain more insight.
+To determine which specific user request is responsible for the spike in CPU utilization in the executesql_select_readonly operation type graph you see in Figure 2, you'll use the built-in introspection statistics tables to gain more insight.

 Use the following table as a guide to determine which statistics table to query based on the operation type that is causing high CPU usage.